Table of Contents

 2. A GSuite account for using Google Admin, with at least 1 user account for admin purposes.
 You’ll need a G Suite domain and either a basic account ($6 per user a month) or a Business account ($12 per user per month.)

 3. Chrome licenses for each of your devices to get access to Chrome Enterprise features in Google Admin.
-A Chrome Enterprise annual license is $50 annually per device & a Chrome Enterprise perpetual license is $150 per device for the lifespan of the device.
+A Chrome Enterprise annual license is $25 annually per device.

 4. A Fugo subscription, starting at $20 per screen per month.

 Fugo ChromeOS setup guide

 1. Set up G Suite & Purchase Chrome licenses